Financial Aid Office

 Sample forms that lenders may ask you to complete during the application process:

 Loan Processing Deadlines

-Due to the processing time, loan requests can not be honored during the last two weeks of the semester.
+Due to the processing time, loan requests cannot be honored during the last two weeks of the semester.
+Please submit any alternative loan requests to the Financial Aid Office prior to the last two weeks of the semester.

 - LSSU strongly encourages students to maximize all of their federal aid eligibility before requesting private education loans.

 - LSSU is not affiliated with any private student loan lenders.